ForEvolve/forevolve.github.io/_drafts/en/2021-03-07-learn-coding-with-dot-net-core-part-4.md

 >
 > On the other hand, comments can be useful to lay out ideas and algorithms, especially as a beginner.
 > They can also be an excellent tool to reorganize logic into cohesive units.
+> We can also use comments to diagnose and debug a feature.
 > Enough of that; I'll most likely talk about that in future articles, in a more exciting context.

 Next, let's have a look at the first style that we are covering in this article.